Adrer/Paradise/.github/CONTRIBUTING.md

 #### Bitflags

-* We prefer using bitshift operators instead of directly typing out the value.
+* It is required to use bitshift operators instead of directly typing out the value.
 I.E:

 ```dm
     #define MACRO_ONE (1<<0)